 - assist the OS to accept and adapt to the changes

-Before doing anything, you have to take care about the following prerequisites:
+Before doing anything, you have to take care of the following prerequisites:

 - you need your Windows serial number to register it again if it will be requested.
-Since you may not have it, you get it by running an utility like Nirsoft ProduKey.
+Since you may not have it, you get it by running a utility like Nirsoft ProduKey.